rossjillian/afg/docs/design.md

 We check the validity of a players' move using the `isValid()` function supplied by the game programmer, and then make the move using the `makeMove()` function.
-If we ever reach a terminal state, we check if there is a winner using `isWinner()` and announce the end of the game if so.
+If we ever reach a terminal state, we check if there is a winner using `isWinner()` and announce the winner if so.

 We found that adversarial games tend to follow a similar structure.
-Players make moves on their turn, and as long as the move is valid, the state changes and the turns are switched.
+Players make moves on their turns, and as long as a move is valid, the state changes and the turns are switched.
 When a state is reached such that someone has won or a tie occurs, the game ends.
 With our library, players do not have to write this repetitive code themselves, and can simply plug in the functions that they would